Diagnostic Imaging at Black River Medical Center

 When it comes to your diagnostic needs a team of professional and caring clinicians and physicians will care for you, including:

-Doctors – our highly trained and experienced physicians are responsible for interpreting your exam results, performing procedures and working with other doctors and specialists to determine appropriate treatment plans.
-At Black River our team of physicians are all board certified in radiology.
+Our highly trained and experienced physicians are responsible for interpreting your exam results, performing procedures and working with other doctors and specialists to determine appropriate treatment plans.
+At Black River, our team of radiologists are all board certified in the modality that they read.

 CT stands for computed tomography, a technique using x-rays to make images of your body in a cross sectional way.
-A CT image is a highly, sensative imaging method which allows the radiologist to look inside the body to view healthy and diseased tissues throughout the entire body.
+A CT image is a highly sensitive imaging method which allows the radiologist to look inside the body to view healthy and diseased tissues throughout the entire body.

 Black River’s 64-Slice or Multi-slice CT provides extremely clear images by allowing technologists and radiologists to acquire more detailed and 3D images, at the lowest dose of radiation.
 This detailed view leads to faster diagnosis for physicians and their patients.
 Additionally, greater anatomical coverage in a short time means shorter breath holds, which is a key factor for older or medically compromised individuals who have difficulty or discomfort with this part of the test.
 The 64-Slice is also useful for determining one’s risk of coronary disease with 64-Slice CT Angiography.